LIXOUA/voice-meeter-crack/README.md

 steps
--install voice meeter potato
+-install voice meeter potato <br>
--remove voice meeter from booting at start up if enabled -Put the .exe in voice meeter's installation folder and then execute the .exe -now voice meeter is supposed to start by itself when you boot your computer without the waiting time
+-remove voice meeter from booting at start up if enabled<br>
+-Put the .exe in voice meeter's installation folder and then execute the .exe<br>
+-now voice meeter is supposed to start by itself when you boot your computer without the waiting time<br>